-THE Boss QUESTIONNAIRE

-For each of the following statements, choose from one of the 5 answers given.
+THE Boss QUESTIONNAIRE For each of the following statements, choose from one of the 5 answers given.
 Reply as spontaneously as possible by thinking of your own situation in the last week.
 There are no right or wrong answers.

-I have to consider my sensitive skin when I buy my clothes and underwear.
+NEVER RARELY SOMETIMES OFTEN ALWAYS I have to consider my sensitive skin when I buy my clothes and underwear.
 I have to consider my sensitive skin when I buy cosmetics.
 Having sensitive skin stops me from eating certain foods.
 I have given up hobbies, outings and holidays because of my sensitive skin.
 I find it hard to tolerate air conditioning because of my sensitive skin.
 I find it hard to cope with urban pollution because of my sensitive skin.
 Blushing for no reason or after I become emotional embarrasses me when I am with other people.
 My face often looks very red in photographs so I avoid appearing in them.
 It is impossible for me to wear jewellery (bracelets, neck chains or chain bracelets) that is not made of gold.
-My face turns red when I exercise, walk quickly or climb stairs.
-Wearing woollen clothes close to my skin is unbearable.
+My face turns red when I exercise, walk quickly or climb Wearing woollen clothes close to my skin is unbearable.
 I have to consider my sensitive skin when I choose my clothes in the morning.
 I have to choose my own washing powder because some washing powders can cause a skin reaction.
 When I sleep away from home, I take my own soap and toiletries with me because I cannot use other people's.
-Rating of each question 0 1 2 3 4 TOTAL SCORE

-These lines do not appear on the questionnaire filled by respondents.
+TOTAL SCORE: IMPACT OF SENSITIVE SKIN ON THE PATIENT'S DAILY LIFE Rating of each question 0: NO IMPACT 56: MAXIMAL IMPACT ^{}These lines do not appear on the questionnaire filled by respondents.
+Boss IN USE Since it was developed in 2018, the BoSS questionnaire has been used in several clinical studies: